tawadrousfabio/AY2021_I_HW_04/README.md

 - correct functioning of the device as per the requirements
 - code organization (header and source files, useful comments)
 - schematic organization and documentation
-- successful use of git for version control (use of branches, ...)
+- successful use of git for version control (commits with proper comments, use of branches, ...)
 - successful pull request on GitHub